-This is a Class A product based on the standard of the Voluntary Control Council for Interference (VCCI).
-If this equipment is used in a domestic environment, radio interference may occur, in which case the user may be required to take corrective
+This is a Class B product based on the standard of the Voluntary Control Council for Interference (VCCI) for information technology equipment.
+If this equipment is used near a radio or television receiver in a domestic environment, it may cause radio interference.
+Install and use the equipment according to the instruction manual.